35 Famous Landmarks in New York State to Visit

 The final one of our historic places in New York is Washington Square Park.
 The park covers 9.75 acres in Greenwich Village.
 The park has a popular fountain, the Washington Square Arch, and is a popular meeting place.

-☂️ Visit Washington Square Park on a tour
+☂️ Visit Washington Square Park with an excursion

 Conclusion